 Northglenn Arts Staff

-We are a staff ten members strong and we all wear multiple hats, bang the creative drum and are expert multitaskers.
+We are a staff eleven members strong and we all wear multiple hats, bang the creative drum and are expert multitaskers.
 And we all love what we do.
 We do it for the kids, the community and our souls.
 Take a read below to learn more about us and what makes us tick.
 If you see as running around the Parsons Theatre – take a minute and say hello.
 We’d love to meet you!

 Notable directing credits include the Henry Award winner for best play, Frankie and Johnny in the Claire de Lune at Paragon Theatre; Best of Westword for Ensemble, The Seafarer at Ashton Entertainment; and Best of Westword Best Drama, Beauty Queen of Leenane at The Edge Theatre.
 He has also worked in Chicago as an actor and studied with Tony Award-winner, Rondi Reed, at Steppenwolf Theatre.
 Michael is a member of the Front Range Executive Directors of Local Arts Agencies and the Regional Arts and Culture Committee of Adams County.